-The experience gained with Emperor Snapper has demonstrated that the adults are highly adaptable and will naturally spawn in captivity.
+The experience gained with Emperor Red Snapper has demonstrated that the adults are highly adaptable and will naturally spawn in captivity.
 The larvae are unusually small and rotifers, which is a standard first feed for marine finfish, are insufficient as a first feed.
 SFA is in the process of testing a different method which resulted in the first success.

-Emperor Snapper is very adaptable with regards to camouflage.
+Emperor Red Snapper is very adaptable with regards to camouflage.
 In the sea at more than 10 m deep red light starts to disappear due to its less energetic longer wave lengths.
 Thus, a red fish will appear brownish in deeper water.
-When Emperor Snapper is kept in shallow well-lit tanks, they will exhibit little red and melt away in the background.
-Juvenile Emperor Snapper is so dark red that they appear almost black and white.
+When Emperor Red Snapper is kept in shallow well-lit tanks, they will exhibit little red and melt away in the background.
+Juvenile Emperor Red Snapper is so dark red that they appear almost black and white.
 If a strong light is shown from behind their red color can be seen.
+Much experimentation is still needed to refine the production of this species, but the results thus far have been encouraging.
+During a small grow out experiment they grew much faster than has been reported in New Caledonia (French overseas territory) indicating that the temperatures in Seychelles are more ideal.
+During these experiments the FCR (Food conversion ratio) achieved was low (less than 1.3) indicating that this species could be efficiently produced via aquaculture.

 Figure 1: One week old (left) and two weeks old (right) emperor snapper